CERT-Polska/mquery/docs/indexing.md

 ![](index-button.png)

-This will scan and index preconfigured folder with samples, and will work out of the box with the docker configuration.
+This will scan and index the preconfigured folder with samples, and will work out of the box with the docker configuration.

-This method is the simplest one, and should be enough for small to medium collections.
+This method is the simplest one and should be enough for small to medium collections.
 Unfortunately, it's not very flexible or doesn't scale well.
-The biggest problem is failure-resistance - in case of database/server crash, the indexing progress won't be saved and you'll have to restart it from beginning.
+The biggest problem is failure-resistance - in case of database/server crash, the indexing progress won't be saved and you'll have to restart it from the beginning.
 This matters when you index many millions of files.
 If you need something more powerful or robust, continue reading.